nickcrider/ot-docs/docs/modules/magnet.md

 ```

 The Magnetic Module will disengage when the device is turned on.
 It will
-not auto-disengage otherwise unless you call
+not automatically disengage otherwise unless you call
 `MagneticModuleContext.disengage()` in
 your protocol.